adrianogil/Okane/README.md

 ## Contributing

-Feel free to submit PRs.
-I will do my best to review and merge them if I consider them essential.
+Contributions are welcome!
+Please submit your PRs.
+They will be reviewed, and if they align with the project's goals, they will be merged.

-## Development status
+## Development Status

-This is a very alpha software.
-The code was written with no consideration of coding standards and architecture.
-A refactoring would do it good...
+This is currently in its alpha stage.
+The code was written without strict adherence to coding standards and architecture.
+Refactoring is in consideration.